JBHerminio/my-portfolio.io/README.md

 ## About Me

-I'm [Jayson Herminio], a passionate [Frontend developer / Web Developer.].
-I have a keen interest in [specific area of interest], and I love to create innovative solutions to real-world problems.
+I'm Jayson Herminio, a passionate Frontend developer / Web Developer.
+I have a keen interest in coding, and I love to create innovative solutions to real-world problems.
 My journey in programming began [briefly describe your journey or background].

 ## Projects